metadatacenter/cedar-manual/docs/_sections/c3/3_choosing_controlled_terms.md

 If the term has a plus sign next to it, clicking on it will find children concepts, which themselves represent a kind of definition of the concept.
-And browsing up the tree to find the terms parentage tells you what category this concept fits into, which is a definition via another path.
+And browsing up the tree to find the terms parentage tells you what category this concept fits into, which gives you another type of definition.

-It probably won't matter for this use case, but you should know that hierarchies in BioPortal can express 'subclass' relations (B is a type of A);
+It may not matter for this use case, but you should know that hierarchies in BioPortal can express 'subclass' relations (B is a type of A);
-'part of' relations (B is a part of A); or for SKOS vocabularies, simple 'hierarchy' relations (B is narrower than A, in some undefined way).
+'part of' relations (B is a part of A);
+or for SKOS vocabularies, simple 'hierarchy' relations (B is narrower than A, in some undefined way).

-To learn more, you'll need to visit the term in BioPortal to see more details.
+To learn more about your term, you'll need to visit the term in BioPortal to see more details.
 This is described in the next section.

 ### More Context